b-amir/form-flow/README.md

 ### Creating a Form

+1. **Create a form**: Click "Create form" to make a new form
-1. **Start Building**: Click "Add Text Field" or "Add Checkbox" to add elements
+2. **Start Building**: Click "Add Text Field" or "Add Checkbox" to add elements
-2. **Configure Elements**: Select elements to edit their properties (label, required status)
+3. **Configure Elements**: Select elements to edit their properties (label, required status)
-3. **Add Conditional Logic**: Set up show/hide conditions based on checkbox values
+4. **Add Conditional Logic**: Set up show/hide conditions based on checkbox values
-4. **Preview Form**: Use the preview panel to test your form in real-time
+5. **Preview Form**: Use the preview panel to test your form in real-time
-5. **Save Form**: Forms are automatically saved to local storage
+6. **Save Form**: Forms are automatically saved to local storage

 ### Form Schema

-The application uses a structured schema for form definitions:
+The application uses a structured schema for form definitions with TypeScript interfaces:

 ```typescript
 interface Form {